Conflict of Interest Policy

 Employee Responsibility

 The prevention, detection and reporting of bribery is the responsibility of all employees of Multrees.
+Suitable reporting channels of communication by which employees can report any suspicion of bribery confidentially can be found in the Whistleblowing policy.

 Monitoring